Connect with others who understand.

 If you have experienced sensations like those and then looked at your skin, you probably saw nothing out of the ordinary.

 Think back to when you experienced one of those sensations.
 Was it painful?
 What set it off?
 How did it go away?
-If you know your triggers — such as wind or physical touch — you may be able to avoid setting off MS paresthesia in the future.
+If you know your triggers — such as wind or physical touch — you may be better prepared for these sensations in the future.

 What Causes the Cold Water Sensation?

-Someone with MS might experience the sensation of cold, wetness, or trickling because of nerve damage — MS disrupts the nerve signals that carry sensory information between the brain and spinal cord.
-Lesions form on the protective layer around each nerve cell (the myelin sheath), which means the nerves may be more prone to sending random signals to the brain.
-Your brain cannot distinguish these false alarms from more familiar external sensations, such as the feeling of cold water streaming down your leg.
+Someone with MS might experience the sensation of ice trickling through their veins because of nerve damage.
+In MS, the immune system attacks the nerves in the brain and spinal cord.
+Lesions form on the myelin sheath (the protective layer around each nerve cell), which means the nerve fibers may be more prone to sending random signals to the brain.
+Your brain can’t distinguish these false alarms from more familiar external sensations, such as the feeling of cold water streaming down your leg.
 Therefore, you may feel these sensations for no apparent physical reason at any random moment.

 In one study, researchers reported that about half of participants with MS — regardless of the severity of their condition — experienced some sort of abnormal sensation.
 In another study of people living with MS, 8 percent had experienced painful altered sensations — also called dysesthesia — in the past six months, according to the Multiple Sclerosis Trust.